Munich Pass

 or

-at the social centre where you live
+at the relevant social services centre in your area

 or